-- Energy Consumption Monitoring All energy consuming processes are continually evaluated against an appropriate metric e.g. kilogrammes of dust mats laundered per kWh to ensure that we identify any deficiencies in the use of plant and machinery, reductions in machine efficiency and process efficiency opportunities. - Energy Procurement We use a specialist broker to continuously monitor the energy market and identify opportunities to switch our energy supply to renewable sources.
-Currently, our half hourly metered electricity which represents 52% of our electricity usage is wholly derived from renewables.
-In addition, 28% of our non-half hourly electricity is derived from renewables and the carbon associated with our gas consumption is wholly offset by our supplier. - Replacement of Equipment and Infrastructure Whole life emissions are considered when installing and replacing equipment/infrastructure and energy efficient alternatives utilised where a business case supports it e.g. the replacement of fluorescent light fixtures with LED alternatives. - Vehicle Monitoring We have installed telemetry in all commercial vehicles to monitor speed, driving behaviours (acceleration, cornering and braking) and fuel efficiency.
-Telemetry is analysed by our in-house fleet management team and reports discussed with site managers during daily "Beat Calls" so that non-conformances and identified negative trends can be dealt with immediately. - Vehicle Downgrade Scheme We currently operate a company car downgrade scheme which allows employees to switch to a car with lower emissions in return for an increased cash allowance. - Scheduling and Route Optimisation We utilise route optimisation software and have an in-house scheduling team to continuously monitor our route profile and ensure that our fleet travels the most efficient number of miles to service our customers' needs.
-In 2021/22 we have made significant changes to our Washrooms routing, establishing smaller routes with a mileage reduction of 0.6%. - Climate Change Agreements Currently two of our laundries are in a climate change agreement which incentivises them to generate energy efficiency improvements.
-It is our intention to add further sites to climate change agreements in the forthcoming financial year.
+Energy Consumption Monitoring - All energy consuming processes are continually evaluated against an appropriate metric e.g. kilogrammes of dust mats laundered per kWh to ensure that we identify any deficiencies in the use of plant and machinery, reductions in machine efficiency and process efficiency opportunities.

+Energy Procurement - We use a specialist broker to continuously monitor the energy market and identify opportunities to switch our energy supply to renewable sources.

+Replacement of Equipment and Infrastructure - Whole life emissions are considered when installing and replacing equipment/infrastructure and energy efficient alternatives utilised where a business case supports it e.g. the replacement of fluorescent light fixtures with LED alternatives.

+Vehicle Monitoring - We have installed telemetry in all commercial vehicles to monitor speed, driving behaviours (acceleration, cornering and braking) and fuel efficiency.
+Telemetry is analysed by our in-house fleet management team and reports discussed with site managers during daily "Beat Calls" so that non-conformances and identified negative trends can be dealt with immediately.

+Vehicle Downgrade Scheme - We currently operate a company car downgrade scheme which allows employees to switch to a car with lower emissions in return for an increased cash allowance.
+In the reporting year we also implemented a car scheme giving colleagues significant discounts on leasing of electric and hybrid vehicles.

+Scheduling and Route Optimisation - We utilise route optimisation software and have an in-house scheduling team to continuously monitor our route profile and ensure that our fleet travels the most efficient number of miles to service our customers' needs.

+Climate Change Agreements - Currently two of our laundries are in a climate change agreement which incentivises them to generate energy efficiency improvements.

+Walking and E bike collection rounds - Removing the need for fossil fuel use in congested areas, we have now employed colleagues who use a trolley or e-bike to collect waste in busy cities.
+This reduces congestion and removes emissions.

+Increase in electric vehicle fleet - PHS was aiming to add 100 electric vehicles to its fleet this year.
+Delays in vehicle production hindered our targets, but we did add 38 electric vehicles to our fleet, and these are in operation around the country.
+Since the reporting date we have increased our electric vehicle fleet to 78.

+Waste diversion from landfill - We are now monitoring scope 3 emissions arising from the disposal of customer waste and the figures are reported in this year's emission data.
+Whilst this increases our absolute intensity figure, PHS is proud to report that 88.8% (2022: 75.0%) of lower risk waste (i.e. waste which can legally be landfilled) has been diverted away from landfill to energy recovery plants; an increase of 13.9%.
+This year's landfill diversion activity has saved 24,783 tCO2e (2022: 19,575 tCO2e).